How hard is it to verify a classical shadow?: on 8-level qudits is -complete

 where $n_S(t):=\big|\{\,j\in S:\ m_j(t)\in\{Q,Q'\}\,\}\big|\in\{0,1,2\}$.

 \paragraph{Local snapshot reduced state.} The reduced snapshot on $S$ is

 \paragraph{Edge cases (dimensions).} For an edge $e=(i,i+1)$ at time $t$:

+\paragraph{Verification circuit.} Start with a QMA verifier $V_x$, amplified so that completeness error and soundness error are negligible.
+Fix a constant BG22 simulator parameter $s\ge 5$ large enough for all site/edge interval simulations below, and apply the BG22 simulatable compiler with parameter $s$, obtaining the encoded verifier $V_x^{(s)}$.
+Thus Lemma 4.8 of Ref.~\cite{BG22} gives a deterministic simulator for the reduced work state on any work-qubit set $Y$ with $|Y|\le 3s+2$.

-\paragraph{Verification circuit:} We start with an arbitrary $\QMA$ circuit $V_x$.
-We then apply the simulatable compiler (Section 4.2.1 of Ref.\ \cite{BG22}) to get a circuit $V_x^{(s)}$.
-Notice that we only ever require single-site or single-edge marginals, hence using the $s$-simulatable compiler with $s=2$ suffices.
-Finally we invoke the machinery from \cite{HNN13} to get an 8-state 1D nearest-neighbor gate circuit we will call $\widetilde V_x^{(s)}=\widetilde U_T\cdots\widetilde U_1$.
-The extra $\cfont{SWAP}$ gates introduced by this are just physical 2-local gates on adjacent sites, so our circuit and Hamiltonian can handle them. \\ \\ \textbf{Goal:} Prove that $\widetilde V_x^{(s)}$ is simulatable and that the simulations have low-energy with respect to the local terms of the circuit-to-Hamiltonian construction [section 4 \cite{HNN13}].\\ \\ We closely follow the exposition in Ref.\ \cite{BG22}, i.e., we first show simulatability and low energy for every snapshot of the computation on a good witness and for small intervals of the history state.
+Next we insert SWAP and identity gates as needed, in order to make the $V_x^{(s)}$ circuit nearest-neighbor, and apply the HNN construction to obtain an equivalent computation $\widetilde V_x^{(s)}$ on a line of $N=\poly(|x|)$ eight-dimensional qudits.
+The legal HNN configurations carry the work qubits of the nearest-neighbor circuit $V_x^{(s)}$ in the $Q,Q'$-type two-dimensional subspaces, and all marker patterns and work-qubit locations are computable from the HNN timetable.
+Therefore every site/edge HNN support, and every bounded HNN interval used below, refers to only constantly many underlying work qubits.
+Our choice of $s$ ensures that this number is at most $3s+2$, so the BG22 simulator applies. \\ \\ We now prove that $\widetilde V_x^{(s)}$ is simulatable and that the simulated marginals have zero combined energy with respect to the local terms of the HNN circuit-to-Hamiltonian construction.\\ \\ We closely follow the exposition in Ref.\ \cite{BG22}, i.e., we first show simulatability and low energy for every snapshot of the computation on a good witness and for small intervals of the history state.

+\begin{lemma}[HNN snapshot simulator] Fix a constant BG22 simulator parameter $s\ge 5$ large enough for the site/edge simulations below.
+Let $\widetilde V_x^{(s)}$ be the HNN-embedded verification computation constructed above.
+For every HNN time $t$ and every support $S\in\{\{i\},\{i,i+1\}\}$, there is a deterministic polynomial-time procedure $\SimSnap(x,t,S)$ which outputs the classical description of an $|S|$-qudit density matrix $\widehat X(x,t,S)$.